Eddie Arcaro: Major stakes wins

-Arcaro died in 1997.
+Death and legacy

+According to his second wife Vera, Arcaro suffered pancreatic cancer in his later years.
+He died at his Miami home in 1997 leaving behind a legacy of Ruth, Carolyn, and Bobby Arcaro.
 His body was cremated and his ashes were interred in the columbarium at Our Lady of Mercy Catholic Cemetery in Miami.
 Today, he remains one of the best-known jockeys in the history of horse racing, called "the Master" for his riding skills, good sense of pace and the ability to switch his whip from one hand to the other with ease during a race.